Mona95/TypingTestApp-VanillaJS/README.md

 ## Typing Test Application Using Vanilla JS

-This project follows the pure VanillaJS using Modular Design Pattern.<br>
+This project uses the pure VanillaJS using Modular Design Pattern.<br>

 Modular Categorization is as follow:<br>